Best Places to Learn to Kitesurf in 2022

 Hang out, party, and of course, learn to kitesurf in the company of like-minded people from all around the world!
 Wind in Algarve during Summer is mostly thermal, which builds up during the day and peaks in the afternoon.
 While “waiting” for the wind to pick up, you can join yoga, SUP, surf or even visit a wakeboarding club nearby.
 Algarve is a well-known tourist destination and during the Summer the atmosphere (and nightlife) is great!
 You’ll meet plenty of people.
 The Lagoon of Alvor is a great spot for beginners and there are several other known spots nearby such as Meia Praia or all the way to Ilha de Faro.

 Learn to kite in a Kitesurfing vacation in Lagos (starting with 735 € – accommodation & half-board), join the Intensive weekly kite course (from 640 € with breakfast and accommodation) or try the Wake & Kite Combo in Algarve (accommodation & half-board from 890 €).
+Check other accommodation option in Lagos.

 Season: Sep – Apr